OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 Raft Overview
 ================================================================================

-This section covers some internals on how the OpenNebula implements Raft.
+This section covers some internals on how OpenNebula implements Raft.
 You do not need to know these details to effectively operate OpenNebula on HA.
 These details are provided for those who wish to learn about them to fine tune their deployments.

 A consensus algorithm is built around two concepts: